-Sophos is only doing the MITRE testing now so we have nothing to report there, but it does have two years of stellar NSS Labs results, scoring 99.1% in 2019 and posting an A this year while topping Bitdefender in total points, 647 to 600.
+Sophos has just started undergoing MITRE testing so we have nothing to report there yet, but it does have two years of stellar NSS Labs results, scoring 99.1% in 2019 and posting an A this year while topping Bitdefender in total points, 647 to 600.
 The company’s first attempt at MITRE testing was somewhat disappointing, but for home users, Sophos Home Premium will be hard to beat.

 For $45 a year for 10 Windows and macOS devices and unlimited Android and iOS devices, you get predictive artificial intelligence (AI) threat detection that can stop unknown threats and learns by experience (how cool is that?), plus a number of other advanced features:

 - Real-time protection against viruses, malware, Trojans, worms, bots, potentially unwanted apps (PUAs), ransomware and more